superfly/docs/rails/getting-started/index.html.md

   * `fly dashboard` can be used to monitor and adjust your application.
 Pretty much anything you can do from the browser window you can also do from the command line using `fly` commands.
 Try `fly help` to see what you can do.
-  * `fly ssh console` can be used to ssh into your VM. `fly ssh console -C "/rails/bin/rails console"` can be used to open a rails console.
+  * `fly ssh console` can be used to ssh into your VM. `fly ssh console --pty -C "/rails/bin/rails console"` can be used to open a rails console.

 Now that you have seen how to deploy a trivial application, it is time to move on to [The Basics](../../rails/the-basics/).